Software Development Team Structure

 • Product complexity

-If you need to prove your concept and build an MVP, a team of four to six specialists may be enough.
+If you need to validate your proof of concept and build an MVP, a team of four to six specialists may be enough.
 However, if you’re going to completely redesign an existing app, launch a fully functioning product, or deal with another complex software solution, the number of team members you’ll need will increase.

-For example, if you want to build the front-end of your MVP using Angular, one front-end developer who specializes on Angular will be enough.
-However, Angular apps differ by their complexity.
+For example, if you want to build the front end of your MVP using Angular, one front-end developer specializing in Angular will be enough.
+However, Angular apps differ in their complexity.
 And if you want to build a fully functioning, feature-rich product, you may need two or even more Angular developers.

 • Budget

 During the pre-seed round of investment, your budget may be limited.
-The amount of money you have available will limit the size of your team.
+The amount of money you have available may make you look for ways for software cost reduction, which may lead to a reduction in your development team size.

 • Deadlines